microsoft/pylance-release/USING_WITH_PYRIGHT.md

 Pyright can also be used on the [command line](https://github.com/microsoft/pyright/blob/main/docs/command-line.md) to produce json or text output.
 This can be used in a variety of situations, like a [pre-commit hook](https://github.com/microsoft/pyright/blob/main/docs/ci-integration.md#running-pyright-as-a-pre-commit-hook), or a [github action](https://github.com/jakebailey/pyright-action).

 However, Pylance and Pyright don't always produce the same results.
 There are several reasons why this may happen.

+## Pyright version and Pylance's underlying Pyright version are different

+Since Pyright and Pylance have different release cadences, there are many times when the latest version of Pylance (even Pylance prerelease) is not based on the latest version of Pyright.
+If you're using one of the following tools to run Pyright, you can specify your Pylance version (`latest-release`, `latest-prerelease`, or version number) and the tool will use the matching version of Pyright:

+- [pyright-action](https://github.com/jakebailey/pyright-action): In v1.8.0+, provide the `pylance-version` option instead of `version`.
+For more details, see [their documentation](https://github.com/jakebailey/pyright-action#keeping-pyright-and-pylance-in-sync).
+- [pyright-python](https://github.com/RobertCraigie/pyright-python): In v1.1.338+, set the `PYRIGHT_PYTHON_PYLANCE_VERSION` environment variable and do not set `PYRIGHT_PYTHON_FORCE_VERSION`.
+For more details, see [their documentation](https://github.com/RobertCraigie/pyright-python#keeping-pyright-and-pylance-in-sync).

+If you are aware of other similar tools that could benefit from having the same behavior, please let us know.

 ## Type stub differences